zer2/fantasy-basketball-optimizer/about/Turnovers.md

 Long story short I think down-weighting turnovers does make sense, though to what degree depends on context

-## Part 1: Covariance and tipping points
+## Part 1: Correlation and tipping points

-Choosing from top players and weeks randomly (with turnovers inverted), the correlation matrix looks like this
+Correlation is a measure of how related two metrics are.
+When two metrics tend to be either both high or both low, they are highly correlated.
+When they tend to be either high/low or low/high, they are negatively correlated. when they are totally unrelated, they are uncorrelated, or have a correlation of zero.

+A correlation matrix contains the pairwise correlations between many metrics.
+For the fantasy basketball setting, with scores normalized by week-to-week variance, the correlation matrix is

  |        | Points    | Rebounds    | Assists    | Steals    | Blocks    | Threes    | Turnovers    | Free Throe %   | Field Goal %   |
  |:-------|:-------|:-------|:-------|:-------|:-------|:-------|:-------|:---------|:---------|
  | Points    | 100.0% | 47.2%  | 57.7%  | 40.1%  | 18.6%  | 63.0%  | -66.5% | 17.5%    | 19.0%    |